alex-free/alex-free.github.io/psx-cdr/readme.md

 CD-Rs have ATIP info that explains to the burner how the disc should be burned (and at what speed they can be successfully burned).
 Each different CD-R media type has a unique dye/substrate/manufacturing process combination and an optimal way to be burned, which even varies with burn speed.
 This is known as a ['strategy'](https://www.tapeheads.net/threads/cdr-is-speed-all.33741/).
 Modern CD burners have less 'strategies' in their firmware because it is 'good enough for most cases' to use a generic strategy that mostly works for modern writers, media, and readers (and it saves on flash storage space in the CD burner firmware).
 Key words, 'mostly works for modern readers', which the PSX certainly is not.
 The PSX came out in 1994, **before consumer grade CD-R burners were even available for [under $1000](https://web.archive.org/web/20030202233907/http://www.roxio.com/en/support/cdr/historycdr.html)**.

-There isn't a best answer to what burn speed you should use with your specific CD-R burner and media.
+There isn't a best answer to what burn speed you should use with your specific CD-R burner and media, because the EMF signal strength varies by burn speed.
 You really need to do some trial and error tests to find what works best for your burner and media combination.
-Almost all modern (brand new as of 2020) CD burners are incapable of writing at a speed less then 10x, and most can't even do less then 16x.
-Anything above 24x probably won't work at all.
-Try 1x,2x,4x,6x,8x,10x, or 16x first.
+Be aware that almost all modern (brand new as of 2020) CD burners are incapable of writing at a speed less then 10x, and most can't even do less then 16x.
+Older burns are capable of a wider speed range.

 ## Ripping PSX CD-ROMs